PRICE: $ 22,500.00

 For more photos, please visit 1960 Classic Penbo Runabout Listing

 Amaden is currently in Sedgwick, ME, and can be viewed by appointment.
-Please contact Amy Ballentine Stevens Ballentine's Boat Shop to make an appointment or for additional information via Email or by phone.
-508-563-2800.
+Please contact Tyler Fields at Ballentine's Boat Shop via Email for more information about this listing or to schedule an appointment for viewing.
+Or call Tyler at 508-563-2800

 Visit Ballentine's Brokerage Page for more boats For Sale.